tych0/xcffib/README.md

 ## TODO

-* xprint and xkb support.
-These will require some non-trivial work in xcb-types, since it won't parse them correctly.
+* xkb support.
+This will require some non-trivial work in xcb-types, since it won't parse xkb.xml correctly right now.